-The study was conducted at ten selected farms from Patiya and Hathazari Upazila of Chittagong district in Bangladesh.
-Data were collected by a designed survey schedule through a pre-formed questionnaire (attached in appendix) according to objectives of the current study during January to December, 2017.
+The study was conducted at ten selected farms of Chittagong district in Bangladesh.
+Data were collected by a designed survey schedule according to objectives from January to December, 2017.

 2.2.
 Surveying features

 The survey schedule was prepared based on the following key items: owner's general information, cattle population, sources of fund, housing system, feeds and feeding system, breeding system, over all management system, costs and returns of raising dairy cows, problems in dairying etc.